Disability Data Partnership with UNFPA Asia and the Pacific

-OPDs must play a meaningful role in data collection, analysis and use.
-There is a need to strengthen the capacity of OPDs in understanding and using disability data to help develop and shape investments in evidence-based policies and programs.
+OPDs must play a meaningful role in disability data collection, analysis and use.
+There is a need to strengthen the capacity of OPDs in understanding and using disability data to support their engagement.